MMRibot/LogIt_App/README.md

 ###CouchBase

-My first warning, is that when you install *CouchBase*, you should always install the 'Developer Preview':
+My first warning, is that after you install *CouchBase* from the website(http://www.couchbase.com/), you should always install the 'Developer Preview' as show in this tutorial (https://github.com/nelsonic/time):

 ```
 npm install couchbase@2.0.0-dp1 --save